-► Citroen’s left-field family car gets an upgrade
+► Citroen’s left-field family car has an upgrade

-They’re quite involved updates, too.
+They’re quite involved updates with the C4, too.
 Citroen has dragged the cars’ styling into step with the new C3, while tweaking their interiors, technology suites and powertrain range.
 Plus, the brand promises they’ll be more comfortable and convenient to own than the old models.
 Obviously.
 Or it wouldn’t have bothered.

-You won’t need to wait long if you want one, either.
 They’ll hit showrooms in early 2025, offering renewed competition for the smorgasbord of jacked-up C-segment Stellantis cars, as well as stuff like the Kia Niro, Honda Civic and Toyota C-HR.
-Scroll down to learn everything we know about the new car.
+Scroll down to learn everything we know about the new car and full pricing and trim details.

 What’s changed?